 Where ServiceNow CSM does well

-ServiceNow pricing: What to expect
+ServiceNow pricing: what to expect

-| Feature | ServiceNow | eesel AI |
+| ServiceNow | eesel AI | |

 |---|---|---|

-| Public Pricing | No | Yes, starting at $299/mo |
+| Public pricing | No | Yes, eesel.ai/pricing |

-| Trial | Requires sales-led demo | Self-serve free trial |
+| Trial | Requires sales-led demo | Self-serve free trial with $50 in credits, no credit card |

-The verdict: Is ServiceNow the right call for your team?
+The verdict: is ServiceNow the right call for your team?

 A faster, more flexible alternative to ServiceNow